weuzor/purginator/README.md

 Thereby the toolhead can remain docked to the purginator during the cutting sequence which eliminates oozing.
 Comes with two mounting options for gantries with backers or without.

-Alternatively, instead of the gantry mounted depressor this toolhead https://github.com/weuzor/mm_burner can be used, which has a integrated bowden/servo filament cutter able to cut any time anywhere :-)
+As an alternative to the gantry mounted depressor this [bowden actuated filament cutter](https://github.com/weuzor/bowden_cutter) can also be used instead to cut any time anywhere :-)

 <img width="500" alt="hot1" src="https://github.com/user-attachments/assets/fde41d2f-a4a4-4c1e-86de-19fbdbc90dd4" />
 <img width="500" alt="ex2" src="https://github.com/user-attachments/assets/24e83e39-cab6-4066-85c1-ef2cb1eb5e8f" />